Difference Between Finance and Economics

-- But to be top notch or better to say top 10% of economists in the world, you need to the power of knowledge.
-So you need to go for master degree in economics as well which you will be able to complete within two years.
+- But to be top-notch or better to say top 10% of economists in the world, you need to the power of knowledge.
+So you need to go for a master’s degree as well which you will be able to complete within two years.

 So here’s a chart you should look at as career requirements of an economist –

-Finance professional is much diverse than economist profile.
-Even many economics graduate often go for finance domain because they feel that they want to explore more of practical aspects of business than devising theoretical models.
+Finance professionals are much diverse than economists profile.
+Even many economics graduates often go for the finance domain because they feel that they want to explore more practical aspects of the business than devising theoretical models.

-So if you want to go in finance domain, what would be your educational requirements?
+So if you want to go into the finance domain, what would be your educational requirements?
 Let’s have a look at the diverse opportunities.

-The basic thing about finance is that first you have your bachelor’s degree.
+The basic thing about finance is that first, you have your bachelor’s degree.
 It’s always better if you complete your bachelor in finance, accountancy, economics or mathematics.
-These subjects can be the foundation for your future course of actions.
+These subjects can be the foundation for your future course of action.
 There are many options.
 From the myriad of opportunities, you need to decide in which direction you would like to go.

-- Investment professional: If you want to go for investment profession, the best thing to do is to go for CFA course.
-CFA exam will not only equip you for becoming an investment professional, but it will also help you become an expert in investment analysis, market analysis and in how to pick the right investment opportunities for your clients.
+- Investment professional: If you want to go for the investment professionals, the best thing to do is to go for the CFA course.
+CFA exam will not only equip you for becoming an investment professional, but it will also help you become an expert in investment analysis, market analysis and how to pick the right investment opportunities for your clients.

 - Management professional: You can also choose to become a management professional by doing MBA in finance from a reputed college or university.
-If you can pursue your MBA degree from a top notch university, you would be able to get into investment banking profession or corporate finance of any large corporation.
-After doing MBA, you would become more of a business professional than a core-finance professional.
+If you can pursue your MBA degree from a top-notch university, you would be able to get into the investment banking profession or corporate finance of any large corporation.
+After doing an MBA, you would become more of a business professional than a core-finance professional.

 - Accountant: You can also decide to go for CA, CPA or any other accounting courses to become a public accountant or else you can join in a private bank as well.